zk-org/zk/docs/notes/note-frontmatter.md

 All metadata are indexed and can be printed in `zk list` output, using the template variable `{{metadata.<key>}}`, e.g. `{{metadata.description}}`.
 The keys are normalized to lower case.

+Some of the keys above can be changed by the configuration file, see [`YAML` Frontmatter](note-format.md#yaml-frontmatter).